Pay during furlough

 Redundancy pay and notice pay

-When calculating statutory redundancy pay or statutory notice pay for furloughed staff, the employer must use the employee's full normal pay, not their reduced rate due to furlough.
+When calculating statutory redundancy pay or statutory notice pay for furloughed staff, the employer must use the employee's full normal pay, not their reduced furlough rate.

 Find out more about: